“BALANCE OF THE SOUL”

 Shray’s bronze sculptures are more than inanimate works of art.
 The bronze sculptors’ graceful forms reach out with emotion that touches and moves people- sometimes to tears.
 Although there is nothing quite as powerful as being in the physical presence of fine sculpture, you are invited to stroll Shray’s online gallery to view work that critics and collectors alike call “moving and timeless.”

-Please click on the links in the dropdown above to enjoy the online collection.
+Please click on the buttons to the left of your screen to enter and enjoy the online collection.

 ” ‘The real meaning of things’ is a phrase that cuts to the chase of Shray’s figural sculptures. “

 In her most recent works, she has simplified her human forms, reducing them to soft planes, sensual curves and sinuous lines.
 To create them she doesn’t build her forms, rather she carves into blocks of wet clay, finding the forms within, much as a carver chips away at a block of marble.

 “My current sculptures begin with the spine line,” she explains.
 “I see it in the block of clay, draw it in with my index finger and then begin pulling away the clay.
 I adhere to that line throughout the entire sculpting process.
 Everything relates to the line as it courses in and out of the highlights and shadows, as it moves across the positive forms and deep undercuts, and as new lines appear and disappear.
 My goal is to make sure that the lines encounter no flat spots, which would distract from the lines’ perfection.”